 The Company operates its business with transparency and fairness.
 Adhering to its commitment to the principles of good corporate governance, the Company is responsible to take care of the community, environment, and society.
-The Company insists
+The Company insists to operate its business with ethics and in compliance with the relevant legislation.
+The Board of Directors has installed following policies to reflect its care of the environment, community and society as whole:

-- (1) Do not conduct business or take any action that undermine the country or damages natural resources, the environment, or society as a whole. - (2) Support activities that benefit the community and society with a focus on the environment, as well as the valued local cultures and traditions. - (3) Earnestly instill in all employees awareness of responsibility towards society and the environment.
+(1) Do not conduct business or take any action that undermine the country or damages natural resources, the environment, or society as a whole.

+- (2) Support activities that benefit the community and society with a focus on the environment, as well as the valued local cultures and traditions. - (3) Earnestly instill in all employees awareness of responsibility towards society and the environment.
 Efforts to raise quality of life and safety for the community residents, as well as to contribute to the quality of society and overall environment are encouraged within the company's operation and in collaboration with government agencies. - (4) Perform and control all activities in compliance with related laws and regulations. - (5) Do not cooperate or support individuals whose businesses are illegal or a threat to the stability of society and the nation.
 The Company supports anti-fraud principles and rejects all forms of corruption.